 Ground-level ozone, or “smog,” is one of the most dangerous airborne pollutants.
 Smog is made when nitrogen oxide (NOx), a by-product of burning fossil fuels like gasoline, combines with volatile organic compounds (VOCs) in sunlight, and becomes a colorless, odorless, gas.

 Because of the role that sunlight plays in its production, ground-level ozone is more prevalent during the sunny months, from about mid-May until mid-September, which is often called the “smog season.”

-Children are particularly vulnerable to smog because their lungs are still developing, they spend more physically active time outdoors, they breathe faster than adults and inhale more air per pound of body weight, and they are shorter than adults, which exposes them to more vehicle exhausts and heavier pollutants that concentrate at lower levels in the air.
+Children are particularly vulnerable to smog because their lungs are still developing.
+They also spend more physically active time outdoors, they breathe faster than adults and inhale more air per pound of body weight.
+Because they are shorter than adults, children are exposed to more vehicle exhaust and heavier pollutants that concentrate at lower levels in the air.